WenqinSHAO/pixel-animator/README.md

 ## What it is for

 - Create simple animations in the browser and export them as a project JSON or a GIF/WebM video.
-- Small, dependency-light implementation using `animator.html` and `vendor/gif.js`.
+- Small, dependency-light implementation using `animator.html` and bundled `vendor/gif.js` (loaded locally, no CDN required).
 - **NEW**: Optimized for e-ink tablets (reMarkable, Boox, Kindle) with light theme and touch gestures.

 ## Features